Saquon Barkley Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 Matchup vs. Washington

-- Barkley averaged 90.8 rushing yards per game over his five career matchups against the Football Team, 30.3 more yards than his over/under in Sunday's game.
+- In his five career matchups against them, Barkley has averaged 90.8 rushing yards against the Football Team, 30.3 more than his over/under in Sunday's game.

-- In two of five games versus the Football Team Barkley has run for a touchdown.
-But he did not have multiple TDs in either of those games.

-- The Football Team have the NFL's eighth-ranked defense against the run, surrendering 105.1 yards per game.

-- Barkley and the Giants will face off against the NFL's 12th-ranked defense in terms of rushing touchdowns conceded (14).
+- This year the Football Team are ranked 12th in the league in rushing touchdowns conceded (14).

 Recent Performances